AnaisAguiar1/Eutech/task_2/README.md

 UFW allows for a wide range of firewall configurations, including the ability to allow or block incoming and outgoing traffic based on source and destination IP addresses, ports, and protocols.
 It also supports advanced configurations such as logging, rate limiting, and connection tracking.

-To this proyect we have been hired as a Network Security Engineer for a small company.
+To this project, we have been hired as Network Security Engineers for a small company.
 The company has a network infrastructure consisting of multiple devices, including servers, switches, and routers.
 Your task is to configure and implement firewall rules to secure the network infrastructure.

 <br>